-About a month ago on February 3rd, I stood within about fifteen to twenty feet of a wild fox behind my backyard during a snowstorm – the closest I’d ever come to one of those sleek, elusive creatures, even though many of them live in my neighborhood.
+About a month ago, I stood within about fifteen to twenty feet of a wild fox behind my backyard during a snowstorm – the closest I’d ever come to one of those sleek, elusive creatures, even though many of them live in my neighborhood.

 That afternoon, I went to let our two smaller dogs, Charlie and Molly, outside, and both dogs ran to the edge of the fence, barking.
 I followed them and looked down into the little greenspace behind our backyard.
 It’s like a tiny valley with four huge pine trees on a hill in the center, and several of the houses on our street back up to it.
 And this is what I saw.